Customer segmentation is a very powerful tool, but the reality is that few marketers use it properly.

 - First-time buyers (the new “real” customers): these are customers who have only bought once and who need to be transformed into repeat buyers.
 You have to remind them of your existence via product recommendations, educational content, or a request for an opinion on the first product purchased.

-- Loyal customers (your best customers): these are the customers who have purchased several times in a short period of time.
+- Loyal customers (your best customers): these are the customers who have purchased several times in a short period.
 Your ambassadors have demonstrated their attachment to your brand and its products.
 To maintain their loyalty, involve them in your product innovation process.
 You can give them early access to your new offers or send them requests for customer reviews.

 - At-risk repeat customers: these are customers who have purchased several times but have not purchased anything for a long time.
 Recover them by sending them positive messages about your products, a coupon with a limited period of use, or even a questionnaire with an incentive.